FlavScents AInsights Entry for Ethyl Lactate (CAS: 97-64-3)

 - Molecular Weight: 118.13 g/mol

 Ethyl lactate is an ester formed from lactic acid and ethanol.
-It features a hydroxyl group and an ester functional group, which contribute to its characteristic fruity and creamy odor profile.
-The ester linkage is crucial for its volatility and sensory attributes, making it a valuable compound in flavor and fragrance applications.
+It features a hydroxyl group and an ester functional group, contributing to its characteristic fruity and creamy odor.
+The ester linkage is crucial for its volatility and sensory properties, making it a valuable compound in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA